Where to find vegan food and restaurants in Rome, Italy

 Go for: fine dining with great service and an unforgettable evening.
 Dine under the stars with Rome as your view.

 This was truly an amazing experience.
 I don’t have any photos of my food as when I go to these types of places I don’t think it’s suitable to take photos of your food.
 For me, it ruins the experience of being in the moment.
 However, I can highly recommend this place.
-Both for the food, service and also for the entire experience of eating outside and view Rome spread out.
+Both for the food, and service and also for the entire experience of eating outside and viewing Rome spread out.
 With the Vatican to one side and the rest of Rome to the other.
 This was an unforgettable experience that I will remember forever.
-They are mentioned in the guide de Michelin for good reasons.
+They are mentioned in the Guide de Michelin for good reasons.
 They have a vegan and vegetarian menu.
-Everything marked with a star in their menu they can veganise, which is fab.
-I have an incredible eggplant dish for starter, then I had an amazing pasta dish with fresh truffle for a main.
+Everything marked with a star in their menu they can “veganise”, which is fab.
+I had an incredible eggplant dish for a starter, then I had an amazing pasta dish with fresh truffle for a main.
 You can’t go wrong with that!

 Located: Largo Febo, 2, 00186 Roma RM, Italy